baikauskaite/MortgageCalculator/README.md

 *The program's interface is in Lithuanian language, however, work is being done to translate it to English*

+This program has been written as a project during the second semester of the BSc Software Engineering degree in Vilnius University.

 # Mortgage Calculator

+A Java mortgage calculator using the JavaFX library.
+The fulfilled project requirements include:

+	* Used the keyword `this` and `super`
+	* Method and field overriding
+	* Ability to choose either a linear or annuity method of mortgage calculation
+	* Ability to see the calculation of paymens in a graph
+	* Ability to see the calculation of paymens in a table
+	* Ability to output the calculations to a `txt` file

 ## Screenshots